The Shortlist of Well-Made and Essential Heavy Flannels Every Denimhead Should Own

 Flannels have proved such a lasting fashion staple thanks to their ability to fuse practicality with rugged good looks.
 Take your average urban coffee-shop hipster, hide his razor for a week or two, and set him loose in the forest in denim and flannel and he’ll look the part.
 After a few hours in the thicket, he might even feel the part.

 There’s a catch, though.
 Flannel has become something of a catch-all term for plaid shirts of any thickness or quality.
-If you want to really lean into that timeless lumbersexual look, the best way to do this is with a built-to-last flannel that marries softness and ruggedness.
-Mass-marked and fast-fashion flannels just can’t stack the flapjacks like a well-made flannel can.
+If you want to really lean into that timeless urban woodsman look, the best way to do this is with a built-to-last flannel that marries softness and ruggedness.
+Mass-market and fast-fashion flannels just can’t stack the flapjacks like a well-made flannel can.

 Well-Made Flannels Are Adaptable

 A rough and rugged flannel (almost always worn untucked) pairs effortlessly with raw denim.
 Whether you’re one or five hundred wears deep, a well-made flannel will be your perfect companion on your raw denim journey.

 There’s no fussing about with flannels.
 They’re designed to just be thrown on whenever that extra layer is called for.
 Some of the flannels below have a brushed interior that calls out to be worn against the skin, but they’re also great layering pieces.

 If you’re pairing denim jackets and jeans, a flannel can help break up the sea of blue.
 As a general rule, two pieces of denim at a time is enough.
 Plaid flannels with red, brown, or orange foundations can really pull a denim-based kit together.

 This is why the flannel is such an essential part of the denimhead’s wardrobe.
 It shines in its own right without dimming the light of our other carefully selected denim pieces.
 If we want this effect, a flimsy flannel should be the furthest thing from our mind.

 How to Identify a Well-Made Flannel